kares/activerecord-bogacs/README.md

 Bogacs' pools rely on a small monkey-patch that allows to change the AR pool.
-The desired pool class needs to be set before `establish_connection` happens, thus an initializer won't work, you might consider setting the pool class at the bottom of your *application.rb* e.g. :
+The desired pool class needs to be set before `establish_connection` happens, thus an initializer (under Rails) won't work, you might consider setting the pool class at the bottom of your *application.rb* e.g. :

 ```ruby
 Bundler.require(*Rails.groups)